zebraxxl/rutorrentMobile/README.md

 * throttle: Allows you to see and set the channel for a torrent.

 ### Configuration
-There are three configurable boolean options that you may set at the top of init.js.
+There are three configurable boolean options and one multi-value option that you may set at the top of init.js.
 #### plugin.enableAutodetect
 true by default.
 This option sets whether mobile devices will be autodetected to enable the plugin.